Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 And fans lucky enough to have been to her concert

-go to the movie to see the show up close
+go to the movie to see the show up close and personal

-and personal, instead of watching it on a jumbo screen in the stadiums.
-After only seven weeks of
+instead of watching it on a jumbo screen in the stadiums.

-release, the film had grossed over $250 million.
-The era's tour film also helped rescue movie
+The era's tour film also helped rescue movie theaters

-theaters, who had just come off lean pandemic years
+who had just come off lean pandemic years

 and the Hollywood strikes.

-Let's talk the Taylor effect.
+Let's talk the Taylor Effect.

-Swift's earnings from her tour will be more than the yearly economic output of 42 countries.
+will be more than the yearly economic output

-as each concert goer
+as each concert goer spends an average of $1,300 each.

-Airbnb even sees
+Airbnb even sees record-setting demands in each city-tailor visits.

-she started dating Travis Kelsey,
+Recently, she started dating Travis Kelsey,

-all-star tight end for the Kansas City Chiefs of the NFL.
+all-star tight-end for the Kansas City Chiefs of the NFL.

-That caused his jersey sales to jump 400%, and his games saw a massive increase in viewership.
+and his games saw a massive increase in viewership.

 There are at least 10 college classes devoted to Taylor's music,